jruels/ansible-best-practices/labs/setup-ansible/index_new.md

 In this hands-on lab, we'll install Ansible on a control node and configure two managed servers for use with Ansible.
 We will also create a simple inventory and run an Ansible command to verify our configuration is correct.

 ## Log into the control node

-1. In the RPD session to Windows Target 1
+Perform the following steps in the RPD session to Windows Target 1

 1. Launch PuTTY
 1. Load Default settings
 1. Paste ip address (provided by instructor)